Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 So, while stairs can be an excellent supplement for Golden Retrievers, they should not be the primary source of exercise.
 Instead, take your dog for a long walk, and if there are some soft hills included, all the better.

-Adequate amounts of walking, even on flat surfaces, will benefit your Golden Retriever more – both for the development of muscle and tendons and its heart.
+Adequate amounts of walking, even on flat surfaces, will benefit your Golden Retriever more – both for developing muscle and tendons and its heart.
 Swimming is also a great activity for dogs with arthritis or joint issues.

 Generally speaking, most healthy Golden Retriever adults will have no issue with stairs.
 However, stairs should be avoided for ALL puppies under 12 weeks.

-If you have concerns about hip or elbow dysplasia or other joint problems, keep your Golden Retriever off the stairs until 8 months old, at a minimum.
+If you have concerns about hip or elbow dysplasia or other joint problems, keep your Golden Retriever off the stairs until eight months old, at a minimum.

-After 8 months of age, your Golden Retriever should have no issues running up and downstairs.
+After eight months of age, your Golden Retriever should have no issues running up and downstairs.
 However, make sure stairs are not overly slippery and are well-lighted and clear of obstructions.

 Lastly, start your puppy off on smaller staircases so they can learn in a safer and less intimidating environment.
-Avoid large staircases where your puppy might become fearful of looking down such a long distance.
+Avoid large staircases where your puppy might fear looking down such a long distance.

 In addition, consider that a puppy is more likely to be injured if it falls down 12 stairs versus two or three, so start them slowly.

 Most Golden Retrievers learn to climb stairs very quickly as puppies.
-The key is to not allow them on large staircases that have a greater risk of them becoming fearful or injured.
+The key is to not allow them on large staircases that pose a greater risk of them becoming fearful or injured.